alikureishy/AI-planning/README.md

 ### Uniform Cost Search

-Overall, UCS achieved an optimal plan for *all 3 problems*, with acceptable runtime metrics.
-However, the runtime metrics were not as optimal as those achieved by BFS.
-UCS consistently underperformed BFS in terms of these latter 3 metrics. *<This make sense because..?>*
+Overall, UCS achieved an optimal plan for *all 3 problems*, but the runtime metrics were not as optimal as those achieved by BFS.
+UCS consistently underperformed BFS in those metrics because

 ## Comparison & contrast of A-Star heuristic search result metrics
 * Ignore preconditions:  In all 3 problems, A-Star with the ignore-preconditions heuristic yielded optimal results in a highly performant manner.